 However, this progress has been very uneven, with persistent and widening inequalities threatening to leave many young people behind.
 Our evidence shows that those from the poorest households, rural areas, and minority status groups are increasingly disadvantaged.
 Gender differences in young people’s transition to adulthood open out significantly during adolescence, affecting young women and young men in different ways at different times, particularly in relation to education, early marriage and parenthood, migration and getting a decent job.

-The economic and social impacts of the COVID-19 pandemic have widened inequalities across all four of our study countries, threatening to reverse hard won development gains and life chances.
-The combined pressures of interrupted education and increased domestic work and childcare, are having a disproportionate impact on vulnerable girls and young women.
+The economic and social impacts of the COVID-19 pandemic widened inequalities across all four of our study countries, threatening to reverse hard won development gains and life chances.
+The combined pressures of interrupted education and increased domestic work and childcare, had a disproportionate impact on vulnerable girls and young women.

 Intersecting inequalities also reduce the resilience of vulnerable young people to adapt and respond to other external crisis, including the increasing effects of climate change and conflict.